xychenmsn/string-schema/docs/faq.md

 The codebase is well-organized and documented for easy contribution.

-### What's the roadmap for Simple Schema?
+### What's the roadmap for String Schema?

-Simple Schema is feature-complete for most use cases.
+String Schema is feature-complete for most use cases.
 Future enhancements might include:

 - Additional special types
 - More integration options
 - Performance optimizations